 - Full life cycle API management

-- Data synchronization or MDM capabilities (On need basis)
+- Data synchronization or MDM capabilities (On a need basis)

 - Trading Partners integration